josesamos/rexer/README.md

 <!-- badges: end -->

 The goal of `rexer` is to facilitate the generation of exams incorporating random elements to exercises.
-This applies to both the exercises featured in the exam and the components defined within each exercise, all of which can be randomized. `rexer` is a generalization of the *string exercises* found in the [`exams`](https://CRAN.R-project.org/package=exams) package, enabling the definition of exercises within a table and the inclusion of random
+It is a generalization of the *string exercises* found in the [`exams`](https://CRAN.R-project.org/package=exams) package, enabling the definition of exercises within a table and the inclusion of random